 b.
-OTP e-mail phishing, transfer of funds from bank to EMI During the ECQ, moving small-value funds became easier as payment system operators waived transaction fees, making online fund transfers more convenient.
+OTP e-mail phishing, transfer of funds from bank to EMI

+During the ECQ, moving small-value funds became easier as payment system operators waived transaction fees, making online fund transfers more convenient.
 As observed from the sample, there were reported unauthorized transactions of transferring funds from bank accounts to various e-wallet channels.
 Based on confidential information, a client received an e-mail about an account information update.
 The client updated the records by using the link sent through the said e-mail, thinking that the link was from the bank's website.
 The client also provided the OTP, not knowing that it was already for the authorization to debit the client's savings account.
 Thereafter, the client received a notification that transfers, which the client did not intend to authorize, were successfully executed.
 This prompted the client to report the unrecognized transactions.
 The ultimate beneficiary of said transfers is an unknown e-wallet.

-7. Various extortion schemes a.
-"Sextortion" or blackmail attacks During the ECQ period, there were confidential information involving victims, who received e-mails or SMS messages from unknown perpetrators.
+7. Various extortion scheme

+a.
+"Sextortion" or blackmail attacks

+During the ECQ period, there was confidential information involving victims, who received e-mails or SMS messages from unknown perpetrators.
 These perpetrators state that they know the victims' passwords and/or that they have access to the victims' private videos or photos.
 This scheme, which often involves deposits through virtual wallets or remittances through MSBs, intends to extort money from victims.
 In some cases, the attack is random, and the perpetrator is merely intimidating the victim.
 In other cases, the perpetrator initially befriends the victim and eventually asks for salacious videos or photos.
 Once the victim gives in, the perpetrator would demand money in exchange for not exposing the victim's photos or videos publicly.
 As observed in the ECQ sample, sextortion or blackmail transactions were often small in value and are coursed through non-banks like MSBs, EMIs, and pawnshops.
-The total estimated value is PHP413,172.
+The total estimated value is PhP590,000.

 Table 1.
 Transactions related to sextortion or blackmail

 No. of %Share Estimated

 Transactions to Total Peso Value

-Electronic Money Issuer 37 82.22% 354,519.32
+Electronic Money Issuer 37 71.15% 354,519

-Money Service Businesses/Pawnsho p 8 17.78% 58,652.77
+Money Service Businesses/Pawnshop 15 28.85 % 235,226

-Total 45 100.00% 413,172.09
+Total 45 100.00% 589,746

 b.
 Extortion masked as donation

 Another type is extortion money disguised as a donation or financial assistance for a friend.
 Perpetrators claiming to be new members of a leftist group would threaten the safety of the victims' family and would instruct the victim to send funds in exchange for the safety of the family.
 Victims are usually located in provinces outside NCR.
 To avoid endangering lives, victims would comply and send money through MSBs, declaring the purpose of the transactions as a donation or financial assistance.
 The alleged offender would then withdraw the funds in NCR.

 Figure 2.
-Masked Donation Typology Diagram
+Masked donation typology diagram